dnsimple/dnsimple-support/content/articles/domains-it.markdown

 ---

-This article explains the requirements for .it domain names.
+This article explains the requirements and special procedures for .IT domain names.

 ## Requirements